Skip to main content

 If it returns true, then the chain finished bootstrapping; otherwise, it returns false.
 If you make other API calls to a chain that is not done bootstrapping, it will return message API call rejected because chain is not done bootstrapping.
 If you are still experiencing issues, please contact us on Discord for further assistance.

 Your node is running and connecting successfully now!
-If you want to configure your node as a validator on the mainnet, please check out this tutorial to find out how to add your node as a validator using the web wallet.
+If you want to configure your node as a validator on the mainnet, please check out this tutorial to find out how to add your node as a validator using Core extension and Core web.

 You can use Ctrl + C to kill the node.